frePPLe/frepple/doc/developer-guide/user-interface/translating-the-user-interface.rst

        %(title)s for %(entity)s

-     in this case just copy the entire string and translate "for", resulting in:
+     In this case just copy the entire string and translate "for", resulting in:

        %(title)s para %(entity)s